What does it take to live a minimalist vegan lifestyle?

 Admittedly, we haven’t done this for a while, but we’re keen to start doing it again.

 Giving a loved one a gift is a fantastic transfer of positive energy.
 I don’t know anyone who doesn’t like getting gifts.

-Having said that, gifting can get an excessive and perhaps unnecessary.
+Having said that, gifting can get excessive and perhaps unnecessary.
 It eventually becomes an expectation that drives a consumerist society.

 To combat this mindset, set yourself a challenge to create a minimalist gift.

-We created a list of 21 examples for you but here’s a few to get started.
+We created a list of over 90 examples for you but here’s a few to get started.

 - Bake a cake for a friend